 At this point I should add that I’ve always been in tune with my body and never thought much of conventional drugs and antibiotic prescriptions.
 I generally adapted well to self-healing methods and was quite good at talking myself out of an illness.

-“The fact that only one kind of cranberry juice helped might very well have been an ongoing placebo based on personal expectations.”
+“The fact that only one kind of cranberry juice helped might very well have been an ongoing placebo based on personal expectations.
+Looking back, I think it worked because I thought it would work.
+The mind is a powerful tool!”

 When Cranberry Juice For UTIs Let Me Down

-After just 8 months in Hannover I returned to England to take up a new job, and with the milder climate, I hardly got cystitis anymore.
+After just 8 months in Hannover I returned to England to take up a new job, and with the milder climate, the frequency of my cystitis episodes reduced.

 My mum had also introduced me to the Louise Hay books about loving your body.
 So whenever I felt the slightest discomfort or burning sensation coming on I would read the ‘I love my bladder’ section again and again until I could say the little verse by heart.
 Then I was fine.